jcaillon/valet/extras/lib-valet.md

 echo "${RETURNED_VALUE}"
 ```

-> - All characters in the pattern must be found in the same order in the matched line.
+> - All characters to highlight must be found in the same order in the matched line.
 > - This functions is case insensitive.